CouncilDataProject/cdp-design/README.md

 ## Contributing

-Much of this library and design system are auto-generated from a few key assets.
+Much of this library and design system are auto-generated from a few key assets:

+- `src/static/css/cdp-text.css`: which contains all typography styling
+- `src/static/images/icon/black-bg-transparent.png`: the CDP icon, used for favicons, headers, etc. with all content of the icon in black and a transparent background.
+- `src/static/images/icon/white-bg-transparent.png`: the CDP icon, used for favicons, headers, etc. with all content of the icon in white and a transparent background.
+- `src/static/images/logo/black-bg-transparent.png`: the full CDP logo, used for branding with all content of the logo in black and a transparent background.
+- `src/static/images/logo/white-bg-transparent.png`: the full CDP logo, used for branding with all content of the logo in white and a transparent background.

 For example, if you wanted to propose a change to our logo you would: